mohamedkhanafer/FlowMap/README.md

 For 2019: https://flowmap.blue/1APu7yHTPZg6j0c8ggbj09ViGseqnvN-TDUEO31WVIqA?v=45.509453,-73.602573,11.02,0,0&a=0&b=1&bo=75&c=0&d=0&lt=1&lfm=ALL&col=DarkMint&f=50

-The output should be like these:
+The individual outputs should be like these:

 ![Each year](/montreal_bikes/years.png)